How to manage applications

 juju deploy mysql

-Example: Deploy an application from a local machine charm
+Example: Deploy an application from a local charm

 juju deploy ./mini_ubuntu-20.04-amd64.charm

-Example: Deploy an application from a local Kubernetes charm
+Example: Deploy an application from a local charm with a resource

 juju deploy ./demo-api-charm_ubuntu-22.04-amd64.charm --resource \ demo-server-image=ghcr.io/beliaev-maksim/api_demo_server:0.0.9